01bst/BxMCTF2023Writeup/README.md

 ![image](https://github.com/zer00neops/BxMCTF2023Writeup/assets/103404282/5272771b-60d6-43a2-be59-decefa975a82)

-* The website provided when you launch the instance i just a website to login. you need to find the credentials.
+* The website provided when you launch the instance is just a website to login. you need to find the credentials.
 * To find the credentials, Download the web2.zip file provided.
 * Once you opened the web2.zip file, it will contain a few file :

 ![image](https://github.com/zer00neops/BxMCTF2023Writeup/assets/103404282/bcfd174e-f1d0-49e0-ad9d-2e4a6e7e76b8)

 * Let investigate all of the file and code, who knows it will contain the credentials.
-* On file called "app.py", you can see at the line 5, state my_users and have a list of username and password :
+* On file called "app.py", you can see at the line 5, state my_users and have a list of username and password and roles :

 ![image](https://github.com/zer00neops/BxMCTF2023Writeup/assets/103404282/6d969547-697b-44f0-a362-411c286f3bdf)